• About

 • Quinoa - One of my favorite grains; high in protein and naturally gluten-free.

 • Zucchini - Any variety of summer squash will work just fine.
-Use it to make stuffed zucchini boats with rice, healthy buttermilk pancakes with zucchini, and death by chocolate zucchini bread.
+Use it to make stuffed zucchini boats with rice.

 • Chickpeas - High in protein and fiber, and adds a slightly nutty flavor.
 Use them for crispy bbq chickpeas and chickpea spinach curry.